sectrs-acai/shrinkwrap/documentation/overview.rst

 git, with sub-commands that take options.
 The Python code parses the supplied config(s) to generate shell commands that are executed in a backend runtime.
-The runtime is specified by the user and may be ``null`` (executed natively on the user's system), or a container runtime such as ``docker`` or ``podman``.
+The runtime is specified by the user and may be ``null`` (executed natively on the user's system), or a container runtime such as ``docker``.
 For the container runtimes, a standard image is provided with all tools preinstalled.

-********
-Features
-********

-- A simple and intuitive command line interface enables:

-  - Building all required firmware components for a given configuration
-  - Packaging built firmware components for easy distribution
-  - Configuring and booting the FVP with the packaged firmware components

-- Introspect and use any of supplied the out-of-box configurations
-- Create your own configurations by composing with and extending others
-- Choose from multiple runtime engines (Docker, Podman, native)
-- Ensure Reproducible builds with supplied runtime container images
-- Transparently view the generated bash commands for a given config build or run
-- Parallelize builds to make best use of available resources
-- Acquire source from Git remote or point to existing Git local repo
-- Easily switch between all Arm architecture extensions v8.0 - v9.x.

 ********************
 Repository Structure